kapilsh/personal-website/_posts/2017-03-01-working-with-bokeh.markdown

 comments: true
 ---

-[Bokeh](http://bokeh.pydata.org/en/latest/) is an excellent python for interactive visualization in the web.
+[Bokeh](http://bokeh.pydata.org/en/latest/) is an excellent python package for interactive visualization in the web.
 I have been in the process of adopting it as my primary python plotting library.
 My favorite feature is creating dashboards using bokeh server.
 [Here are a few examples](http://bokeh.pydata.org/en/latest/docs/gallery.html).
 I will go through a few of the plotting features of `bokeh` in this post.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><code class="syntax"><span class="kn">import</span> <span class="nn">pandas</span> <span class="kn">as</span> <span class="nn">pd</span>